syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Working-with-Hyperlinks.md

 ---
-title: Working with Hyperlinks | Syncfusion
+title: Working with Hyperlinks | Syncfusion&reg;
 description: This section explains how to add hyperlink in the PowerPoint slide using Essential Presentation library
 platform: document-processing
 control: Presentation